Arjen Robben: 2006 FIFA World Cup and UEFA Euro 2008

-During Euro 2008, new Dutch manager Marco van Basten changed the side's formation to 4–2–3–1, preferring the midfield trio of Rafael van der Vaart, Wesley Sneijder and Dirk Kuyt, with Robben left to battle for a position with Robin van Persie on the wing.
+During Euro 2008, new Dutch manager Marco van Basten changed the side's formation to 4–2–3–1, preferring the midfield trio of Rafael van der Vaart, Wesley Sneijder, and Dirk Kuyt, with Robben left to battle for a position with Robin van Persie on the wing.
 In the group match against France, which the Netherlands won 4–1, Robben was brought on at half-time.
-He dragged the ball out of reach of a defender near the half-way line and paced his way ahead of three defenders, then crossed straight to Van Persie, who powered a shot into the goal past France goalkeeper Grégory Coupet.
+He dragged the ball out of reach of a defender near the halfway line and paced his way ahead of three defenders, then crossed straight to Van Persie, who powered a shot into the goal past France goalkeeper Grégory Coupet.
 At 2–0, Thierry Henry scored a goal for France, making it 2–1, but almost directly after the restart, Robben was played through by Sneijder and he ran at the France goal and was forced into an acute angle, but despite the angle, he shot the ball into the net past Coupet.

 2010 World Cup

 Robben was selected by new manager Bert van Marwijk for the final 23-man Dutch squad for the 2010 World Cup.
 In the team's last friendly match against Hungary, just before its flight to South Africa on 4 June, Robben fell awkwardly and picked up a hamstring injury, causing concern over his fitness for the tournament.
 On 5 June, Van Marwijk announced that he had "decided not to summon any substitute for Arjen.
 I want to give him every chance to still participate in the World Cup".
 On 12 June, Robben arrived in South Africa to join the team.
 He was an unused substitute for the opening match against Denmark as they coasted to a 2–0 victory, and again in the 1–0 victory against Japan.
 He came on in the 73rd minute against Cameroon in their 2–1 victory, hitting the post from which Klaas-Jan Huntelaar scored from the rebound.

 On 28 June 2010, Robben started his first match against Slovakia in which he went on to score the first goal in the second round as the Netherlands won 2–1.
 He also won the man of the match award.
 Robben scored the third goal with a well-placed header in the semi-finals against Uruguay which the Netherlands won 3–2 to reach the final.
-Robben played for the full match in the final as the Netherlands lost 1–0 to Spain.
+Robben played for the full match in the final as the Netherlands lost 1–0 against Spain.
 Robben had Netherlands's best opportunity of the match when played in on goal by Wesley Sneijder in the 62nd minute of the match, but was denied by Iker Casillas.
 Robben was nominated for the 2010 World Cup Golden Ball, the tournament's best player, which was won by Diego Forlán.